ONSdigital/fwmt-legacy-gateway/API.md

 Incoming requests must specify `text/csv` as the value of the HTTP `Content-Type` header.

 ## Timestamps
 Where timestamps are used they should be in UTC and formatted according to ISO 8601 with a date and time component separated by a letter "T" and a letter "Z" suffix to indicate Zulu time (UTC) i.e. *YYYY-MM-DDTHH:MM:SSZ*.
 For example, 2018-04-24T19:31:25Z.
+The only exception to this is within filenames where colons are not permitted on Windows.
+In this case, hyphens should be used instead e.g. 2018-04-24T19-31-25Z.

 ## Error Handling
 All endpoints that accept HTTP POST requests may return any one of the HTTP error status codes below: